-Before this blog is about the topic of trust, I will tell you today how I came to change my business and myself and what the topic of trust has to do with it.
+Before the content of this blog is about trust, today I'm going to tell you how I came to change my business and myself and what the topic of trust has to do with it.

 I have been in the digital business since 1996.
 That's when I founded my first startup Film. de, which I then successfully sold in 1998 and the rest in 2000.
 It was a cool time, the first new economy boom. in 1997, COCO new media followed as a digital agency.
 At the agency, we've worked for hundreds of clients and implemented endless digital projects, like countless website relaunches.
 At the peak, I had over 50 employees at both companies combined.

 What has always frustrated me is the fact that client relationships in the communications industry almost always only last 2-3 years.
 Sometimes it's over again right after the kick-off project.
 Exceptions confirm the rule.
 But most of the time it is.
 On the one hand, this is bad economically because you have all the effort of acquiring new clients all over again and you can't grow as fast as you would like.
 But what has bothered me much more is the loss of relationships with people I have grown fond of.
 I am someone who always identifies very strongly with what I do.
 For example, we've been working for Zeppelin Caterpillar for years and I can't drive past a construction site without checking which construction machines are there.
 If there are Volvo or Liebherr machines, I swear quietly :-).
 With the vast majority of clients, I deal with very nice people, whether it's the management, the marketing staff or specialists from the digital departments.
 When we work together, I put myself out there.
 I try to do everything I can to make the company successful so that the employee achieves his or her goals and is happy.
 Most of the time I succeed.
 Nevertheless, after 2-3 years the relationship usually comes to an end.
 Why is that?